ehForwarderBot/efb-telegram-master/readme_translations/ja_JP.rst

 * ``auto_locale`` *(str)* [Default: ``true``]

-  Detect the locale from admin’s messages automatically.
+  Detect the locale from admins’ messages automatically.
 Locale defined in environment variables will be used otherwise.

 * ``retry_on_error`` *(bool)* [Default: ``false``]